-10. The Localism Act 2011 which received Royal Assent on 15 November, requires local authorities to promote and maintain high standards of conduct of its elected and co-opted members.
+- 10. The Localism Act 2011, which received Royal Assent on 15 November, requires local authorities to promote and maintain high standards of conduct of its elected and co-opted members.
 The Act also requires authorities to adopt a code that deals with elected and co-opted members' conduct.
 Authorities are free to revise their existing code or adopt a new code of conduct.
 However they must have in place arrangements under which allegations can be investigated and where appropriate decisions on allegations can be made.
-The 2011 Act requires authorities to have at least one independent member whose views are sought and taken into account.
+The 2011 Act requires authorities to have at least one independent member whose views are sought and taken into account. - 11.
+The Commission received evidence on the ethical framework prior to the Localism Act being enacted, from independent members of the Standards Committee, the Monitoring Officer and the Head of Democratic Services.
+Evidence was also provided by Professor Steve Leach of Leicester de Montfort University and Ed Hammond from the Centre for Public Scrutiny. - 12.
+The Commission was informed that Derby was one of the first authorities to set up a Standards Committee and was this was considered as the bedrock for setting up the council's code of conduct.
+All the witnesses believed that it would be a retrograde step not to have a Standards Committee and no code of conduct.
+The public needs to have confidence that their complaints will be properly investigated; otherwise this could affect the Council's reputation.
+There is also a danger that member behaviour may erode if there are no constraints.

-- 11. The Commission received evidence on the ethical standards prior to the Localism Act being enacted, from independent members of the standards committee, the Monitoring Officer and the Head of Democratic Services.
-Evidence was also provided by Professor Steve Leach of De Montfort University and Ed Hammond from the Centre for Public Scrutiny. - 12.
-The Commission was informed that Derby was one of the first authorities to set up a standards committee and was considered as bedrock for setting up the council's code of conduct.
-All the witnesses believed that it would be a retrograde step not to have a standards committee and no the code of conduct.
-The public needs to have confidence that their complaints will be properly investigated otherwise this could affect the Council's reputation.
-There is also a danger that member behaviour may erode if there are no constraints. - 13.
-The Commission was presented with reasons for and against establishing a code of conduct for members.
+13. The Commission was presented with reasons for and against establishing a code of conduct for members.